less/less-docs/content/features/mixins.md

 ## Not outputting the mixin

-If you want to create a mixin but you do not want that mixin to be output, you can put parenthesis after it.
+If you want to create a mixin but you do not want that mixin to be output, you can put parentheses after it.

 ```less
 .my-mixin {